 The Autism Society of Baltimore-Chesapeake is a volunteer organization founded in 1976.
-We were created to help serve Maryland families of children and adults with autism spectrum disorders.
+We were created to help serve Baltimore families of children and adults with autism spectrum disorders.
 Our organization provides information, advocacy and support for families and individuals with autism.

 We were not going to stay at home.
 We are enjoying life everyday in the neighborhood, the community, the nation, and someday… the world and Noah is going to be with us.

 We are who we are because of the people around us.
 Being a part of the ASBC has given me a network of support and friendship that I value deeply.
 I am inspired every day by my son and by the incredible people I meet within the autism community.

 When I meet someone with autism, I see possibility.
 Everyone has a gift and the ASBC works hard to provide families and individuals with the support needed to live the life they choose to live.

 There is so much information, help and inspiration available within the autism community – I wanted to be able to share it with all those who need it...

 From my first support group meeting, I discovered a group of people who understood what my life was like, how I felt and what I was going through.
 I could find that nowhere else!
 I became involved because I wanted to be there for other families going through this experience.
 I have discovered a wonderfully dedicated group of people.